 Adjust to Moving to a Big City

-Edited by Batkingnz, Anonymous, Eng, Graeme and 2 others
+Edited by Batkingnz, Eng, Graeme, Lynn and 4 others

-Moving to a big city can be a shock, especially when coming from a really small town or even a rural lifestyle.
-It's not just the sheer size that you have to deal with when you relocated to a larger city.
-There are things like the increased cost of living, integrating with different cultures and staying sane in unfamiliar surroundings.
+Moving to a big city can be a shock, especially if you grew up in a small town or lived in a rural community.
+It's not just the sheer size that you have to deal with when you relocate to a larger city, there are things you have to contend with, like the increased cost of living, integrating with different cultures and staying sane in unfamiliar surroundings.

-If you're making the move, or even just thinking about it, make sure you check out our guide to adjusting when moving to a big city.
+If you're making the 'big move', or even just thinking about it, make sure you check out our guide to adjusting when moving to a big city.

-The most stressful times and largest adjustment period, will come when you first move in and get settled in your new environment.
+The most challenging adjustment and most stressful time will be when you first move in and attempt to settle in your new environment.
 Read our tips and suggestions below to take the initial edge off of things.

 Most people associate culture shock with moving to a different country, but even if you're moving to a big city within your own country you will notice things are different, even down to the ways that people talk.

-- 4Interim Work.Even if you haven't landed the perfect job yet, taking on temporary work can help you stay on your feet financially while you're looking for regular work.
-Things like waiting tables, bar tending and general jobs in services and hospitality are a good way to make money, and they will also help you to meet new people and get used to city life more easily.
+- 4Even if you haven't landed the perfect job yet, taking on temporary work can help you stay on your feet financially while you're looking for your ideal job.
+Waiting tables, bartending and general jobs in services and hospitality are a good way to make money, and they will also help you to meet new people and get used to city life.Interim work.

-If you're moving a lot of items like furniture and personal belongings to your new home, it's best to arrange for professional movers to do this for you.
-Not only will it take the work out of moving everything yourself, but it will take the stress out of packing, finding your way there and unloading, which is especially difficult if you will be living in a multistory building.
-If you have a lot of belongings, but no permanent place to stay, consider getting everything put in storage.
+If you're moving a lot of items like furniture and personal belongings to your new home, and if you can afford it, it's best to arrange for professional movers to do this for you.
+Not only will it take the work out of moving everything yourself, but it will take the stress out of packing, finding your way there and unloading, which is especially difficult if you'll be living in a multistory building.
+If you have a lot of belongings, but no permanent place to stay, consider putting everything put in storage.
 Selling your items can be tempting, but you might miss those little memories of home when you find your house or apartment in the future.

 Making Yourself At Home

 Ninety percent of adjusting to the big city is getting there and finding a place to live.
 Once you have a permanent residence, things will naturally start to fall into place.
-Keep up with learning the language if necessary, but aside from that, the tips below will let you know what to keep in mind to maintain happiness in a big city.
+Continue learning the language if necessary, but aside from that, the tips below will let you know what to keep in mind to maintain happiness in a big city.

-- 1Socialize, network, and make friends.The importance of this cannot be stressed enough.
-City life can be extremely hectic, leaving you either working, sleeping or traveling throughout most of the week.
-This type of lifestyle can leave you feeling drained, isolated and, in some extreme cases, can lead to depression, so it's especially important to make friends to spend time with on your weekends or downtime.Advertisement
+- 1The importance of this cannot be stressed enough.
+City life can be extremely hectic, creating a cycle of work, sleep and traveling to and from work.
+This type of lifestyle can leave you feeling drained, isolated and, in extreme cases, can lead to depression, making it more important to make friends spend time with them on your weekends or downtime.Socialize, network, and make friends.Advertisement

 Tips, Tricks & Warnings

 - There's no special secret to adjusting.
-Aside from using the tips above, just remember to stay positive about things.
-Focusing on missing your hometown or staying negative about city life will stop you from integrating and enjoying what a city has to offer.
+Aside from using the suggestions above, just remember to stay positive about things.
+Focusing on missing your hometown or staying negative about city life will stop you from integrating and enjoying what the city has to offer.

 Questions and Answers